felixsuwarno/nyc_retail_sql_tableau_analytics/README.md

 A 5-year retail analytics case study using PostgreSQL + Tableau, modeling revenue, customers, profitability, and seasonality for a fictitious NYC-based omnichannel retailer (NorthStar).

+**Executive Summary**
+Over 5 years (2020–2024), NorthStar’s revenue grows steadily but is heavily concentrated in Q4 promotions: revenue spikes every November–December then falls 50–70% in January.
+Profitability is driven by a handful of high-margin categories (Toys, Beauty, Clothing), while low-margin areas like Grocery and Office lag.
+Growth is increasingly powered by returning customers and the Online channel, while new-customer acquisition and smaller channels (Pickup, Delivery) underperform and raise long-term risk.

 <br><br>
 ---